hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/cat-photo-app/README.md

 `<a href="https://www.freecodecamp.org"></a>`

 Add an anchor element after the paragraph that links to `https://freecatphotoapp.com`.
 At this point, the link won't show up in the preview.

+## Step 11

+A link's text must be placed between the opening and closing tags of an anchor (`a`) element.

+Here is an example of a link with the text `click here to go to freeCodeCamp.org`:

+**Example Code**
+`<a href="https://www.freecodecamp.org">click here to go to freeCodeCamp.org</a>`

+Add the anchor text `cat photos` to the anchor element.
+This will become the link's text.